Park & Ride

 How does B-Line service work?

-Once determined eligible by the CCRTA Eligibility Process certified riders wishing to use B-Line should call a day in advance of travel to schedule a trip.
+Once determined eligible by the CCRTA Eligibility Process certified riders wishing to use B-Line should call three days in advance of travel to schedule a trip.
 The B-Line provides service comparable to fixed-route bus service as required by the ADA.

 B-Line Service is available: